pivot-access-ltd/bma-offline-docs/src/how-to-import-images-5124.md

 To avoid unnecessary complexity, you should probably delete any existing boot sources before adding a new one.
 [/note]

-Presented below are two use cases for adding a boot source:
+Presented below are a couple of use cases for adding a boot source:

-1. Use a local image mirror (official images)
+- Use a local image mirror (official images)
-2. If you deleted the default image, recreate it
+- If you deleted the default image, recreate it

 The general syntax is: